Tottenham Hotspur F.C. Women: Early years and amateur era (1985–2017)

-Modern Era

 Promotion campaigns (2017–2019)

 At the start of the 2017–18 campaign, the club made high-profile signings such as former England U20 midfielder Coral-Jade Haines and Wales international forward Sarah Wiltshire.
 The season saw the team claim their first ever victory over a top flight side, beating Bristol City in their FA Women's League Cup matchup.
 The club finished their first season in a professional league in seventh place out of ten sides.
-In March 2018 it was confirmed that the club would apply to remain in the newly re-branded Women's Championship and would compete in the upcoming season.
+In March 2018, it was confirmed that the club would apply to remain in the newly re-branded Women's Championship and would compete in the upcoming season.
 There were several moves in made the lead up to their first season in the newly reformed Championship, this included the return of Welsh international Megan Wynne who played on loan for the club in 2015 as well as the departure of long time players Katie O’Leary and Shannon Moloney who played for the side for five and seven years respectively.
 The club announced on 26 April 2019, that the team would be renamed to Tottenham Hotspur Women starting with the next season as well as the appointment of Heather Cowan as Head of Women's Football.
 After a 1–1 draw with Aston Villa on 1 May 2019, Spurs secured a promotion spot to the FA Women's Super League for the first time in their history.
 Their licence for the top flight was officially confirmed on 10 May 2019.